 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Plus, Marriott launched increased limited-time sign-up bonus offers on two existing cards.
+Plus, Marriott has solid sign-up bonus offers on two existing cards.
 Even the no-longer-available-to-new-cardholders The Ritz-Carlton™ Credit Card is getting a slight improvement.
 All of this comes just a couple of months after enhancements to the Marriott Bonvoy Business® American Express® Card.

 Here's what you need to know about all of these changes.